Amrita Sher-Gil

 Died:

-Amrita Sher-Gil (born January 30, 1913, Budapest, Hungary—died December 5, 1941, Lahore, India [now in Pakistan]) was a painter who was one of the pioneers of the modern movement in Indian art.
+Amrita Sher-Gil (born January 30, 1913, Budapest, Hungary—died December 5, 1941, Lahore, India [now in Pakistan]) was a painter who was one of the pioneers of the Modernist movement in Indian art and whose works, frequently portraying women and their struggles, left an indelible mark on the history of art.
+Often called the Indian Frida Kahlo, Amrita Sher-Gil produced about 150 works during 1934–41, each reflecting her unique artistry that blends traditional Indian methods of painting with Modernist European techniques.

 Tate Modern extension Switch House, London, England.
 (Tavatnik, museums).
 Photo dated 2017.